 To get you compensation, your lawyer must thoroughly evaluate your case.
 In most personal injury cases, your lawyer will try to prove “negligence.”
 Negligence is the failure to act with the level of care that a reasonable person would have exercised under the same circumstances.
 This legal doctrine is essential to many personal injury cases.

 There are many examples of negligence.
 For instance, a drunk driver is negligent.
 The driver is impaired.
 He or she may be speeding.
-The individual is clearly not acting with the level of care necessary to safely drive a large dangerous automobile.
+The individual is not acting with the level of care necessary to drive a large dangerous automobile safely.
 Likewise, many professionals can be negligent.
 A doctor may be careless if he fails to take proper precautions during a simple procedure that leads to serious harm.